 • Space

 ↑ 18 x 24cm offset printed (CMYK+PMS) saddle omega stapled publications.
-Enclosures and Nasturtiums are the first two issues.
 Through collaborations with experts and artists Pleasant Place caters both to those who grow gardens as well as those who imagine gardens.

 pleasantplace.space mobile view.
 Coded by Sascha Krischock.